Attitude Coverage

 The blue areas have the highest level of minimum coverage.
 The path in red shows a coverage level of zero (0).
 No GPS satellites will be visible to the sensor in the red zone.
 If you animate the scenario, you can see the sun vector trace a path right through most of the red swath.

-4. Close Static Legend for NAsset when finished.
+6. Close the Static Legend for NAsset dialog box when you are finished.

 You have determined where the most ideal locations would be to aim your sensor boresight under nominal circumstances in order to maximize your tracking of the satellites.